-Hainan, Volaris, Aeromexico, Interjet, and Viva Aerobus offer regularly scheduled direct flights to and from Tijuana International.
+A deep selection of international airlines offer regularly scheduled direct flights to and from Tijuana International: Aeromexico, Air Europa, Air France, Avianca, Calafia Airlines, Frontier Airlines, GOL, Iberia, KLM Royal Dutch Airlines, Latam Airlines, Viva Aerobus, and Volaris.
 Destinations include Shanghai and Beijing, as well as Mexican cities like La Paz and Guadalajara, “many of which are not served by other Southern California airports,” Goytortúa says.

-Designed by Mexican architect Ricardo Legorreta, the CBX bridge’s cubist-style colors and shapes house a long pedestrian corridor punctuated by horizontal windows that overlook the international border.
+Designed by Mexican architect Ricardo Legorreta, the Cross Border Xpress bridge’s cubist-style colors and shapes house a long pedestrian corridor punctuated by horizontal windows that overlook the international border.
 Halfway across, travelers can snap a selfie at the line that denotes the exact spot where the two countries meet.
-At CBX’s United States arrivals terminal, a newly opened California Welcome Center is staffed with bilingual travel experts.
-Rental cars, shuttles, and ride-share services are available.
-Downtown San Diego is 22 miles away.

-Passengers flying into Tijuana are permitted to cross the CBX bridge to San Diego within two hours of landing (enter CBX by the baggage claim area).
+Passengers flying into Tijuana are permitted to cross the Cross Border Xpress bridge to San Diego within two hours of landing (enter Cross Border Xpress by the baggage claim area).
 Outgoing travelers may cross the bridge within 24 hours of their flight’s departure.
-You must possess a boarding pass and a CBX ticket, which you can purchase online, at a CBX counter or kiosk, or as part of an airline travel package ($30 round-trip).
+You must possess a boarding pass and a Cross Border Xpress ticket, which you can purchase online, at a Cross Border Xpress counter or kiosk, or as part of an airline travel package ($30 round-trip).
+Ticket prices vary depending on whether your trip is in the low season, regular season, or high season.
 Discounted tickets are available for families and groups.